lauglitch/TwiTracker_FirstVersion/README.md

+# NEW!!!
+You can now try the new and faster TwiTracker Software on [lauglitch.itch.io/twitracker-firstversion](https://lauglitch.itch.io/twitracker-firstversion)

 # TwiTracker (First Version)
 Desktop application that generates a file with a list of users' url you follow on twitter, but who don't follow you back.